codybloemhard/term-basics-linux/README.md

 ## contribution
 You can always create issues and pull requests on github.
 You can also mail to codybloemhard@gmail.com
+### keycodes
+Sometimes different terminal emulators use different codes for certain keys like delete or end.
+For example, backspace is 127 on both suckless simple terminal (ST) and the build in terminal emulator in vscode.
+But delete is 27-91-80 on ST and 27-91-51-126 on vscode.
+End is 27-91-52-126 on ST and 27-91-70 on vscode.
+If you encounter a non-supported key code, please open an issue on github with the function key(delete,end,etc) and what platform(terminal emulator) you run.
+The ```test_chars``` function can help look up what key code it is on your platform.
+It is helpfull to to supply that information.
+Ofcourse you can also make a pull request.
 ## links
 This readme is used on multiple sites so some links might be redundant.
 * [https://github.com/ocdy1001/term-basics-linux](https://github.com/ocdy1001/term-basics-linux)